Shekar7214/To-Do-List/README.md

 # To-Do-List
 The aim of this project is to develop a to-do list application for Android devices using Android Studio.
+The application will allow users to create, edit, and delete tasks, as well as categorize tasks based on their priority level.
+The app will utilize a local database to store tasks and their associated information.
+The user interface will be designed with modern and intuitive Material Design principles, and will feature easy navigation and clear visual cues to enhance user experience.
+The application will also include features such as push notifications and reminders to help users stay on top of their tasks.
+Overall, this project aims to provide a simple, effective, and visually appealing solution for managing tasks on-the-go.